CAMeL-Lab/camel_parser/README.rst

 Installation
 ------------
+1. Clone this repo

-To install the required packages, run
+2. Install the required packages:

 .. code-block:: bash

     pip install -r requirements.txt

-*On the first run of the code, two Arabic script models will be downloaded from Hugging Face; CATiB and UD.*
+*When running the code for the first time, two Arabic script models will be downloaded from Hugging Face; CATiB and UD.*

 Examples
 --------